All Episodes

 Do they think we're stupid?

-I mean, do they really think that if they do nothing on Obamacare, that this is somehow going to allow them to coast a re-election by painting themselves as as what?
+I mean, do they really think that if they do nothing on Obamacare, that this is somehow going to allow them to coast a reelection by painting themselves as what?

-I mean, I don't I don't I don't get what this what they're trying to do.
+I mean, I don't get what they're trying to do.

 This is a suicidal policy.

-But the uh the problem is the left-wing George Soros funded protests at these town halls have spooked a lot of these Republican members to think that if we come up with our Republican version of health care and a large number of people, according to the CBO, don't have health insurance coverage, that you know they're gonna they're it's gonna be a career ender.
+But the problem is the left-wing George Soros-funded protests at these town halls have spooked a lot of these Republican members to think that if we come up with our Republican version of health care and a large number of people, according to the CBO, don't have health insurance coverage, that it's going to be a career-ender.

-And what I don't think they understand is it's exactly the opposite, which is after six or seven years of running around the country saying Obamacare was an abomination, that it was terrible, that we had to scrap it, we had to pull it out by its roots.
+And what I don't think they understand is it's exactly the opposite, which is after six or seven years of running around the country saying Obamacare was an abomination, that it was terrible, that we had to scrap it, we had to pull it out by its roots, to take a pass on coming up with that proposal is just, it's simply going to be, I think it's career-ending for the party.

 I really think the Republican Party as a congressional majority is on the line here.

-They have to decide whether or not they do think we're we're stupid or didn't hear them, or whether they're gonna keep trust with us.
+They have to decide whether or not they do think we're stupid or didn't hear them or whether they're going to keep trust with us.

 Yeah, and you know what's strange, Matt?

-Talking to Matt Schlapp, chairman of the American Conservative Union.
+Talking to Matt Slapp, chairman of the American Conservative Union.

 What's strange to me is I don't agree with the Democrats at all.